Pilates Conditioning

 Benefits of Pilates practice:

-Strength and flexibility particularly of the shoulder, abdomen, hip and back muscles
+Muscle rebalancing, strength and flexibility (particularly of the shoulder, abdomen, hip and back)

 Neuro-muscular coordination and nervous system regulation